HeiderJeffer/Project-SZZ-ALGO-for-Software-Reliability-and-Testing/README.md

 - [HERE you can view or download the project Documentation in PDF format!!](https://github.com/HeiderJeffer/Project-SZZ-Algorithm-for-Software-Reliability-and-Testing/blob/main/SZZ%20Solution%20Video%20%2B%20Document%20%20by%20Heider%20Jeffer/Project%20DOC.pdf) and
 - [HERE you can download the Project in Video in MP4 format!!](https://github.com/HeiderJeffer/Project-SZZ-Algorithm-for-Software-Reliability-and-Testing/blob/main/SZZ%20Solution%20Video%20%2B%20Document%20%20by%20Heider%20Jeffer/Project%20Video.mp4)

-# ABSTRACT

-> software bug is an error, flaw, failure or fault in a computer program
-> or system that causes it to produce an incorrect or unexpected result,
-> or to behave in unintended ways.
-The term "bug" to describe defects
-> has been a part of engineering jargon since the 1870s
->
-> and predates electronic computers and computer software; it may have
-> originally been used in hardware engineering to describe mechanical
-> malfunctions.
-For instance, Thomas Edison wrote the following words in
-> a letter to an associate in 1878: \[It has been just so in all of my
-> inventions.
-The first step is an intuition, and
->
-> comes with a burst, then difficulties arise—this thing gives out and
-> \[it is\] then that "Bugs"\]. **When Was Bug Introduced & Who Was
-> Responsible?** Why do we think that the questions of this project are
+ ### Understanding Software Bugs and the SZZ Algorithm

+A software bug is an error, flaw, failure, or fault in a computer program or system that causes it to produce an incorrect or unexpected result, or to behave in unintended ways.
+The term "bug" to describe such defects has been part of engineering jargon since the 1870s, long before the advent of electronic computers and software.
+It likely originated in hardware engineering to describe mechanical malfunctions.
+For example, Thomas Edison wrote in a letter to an associate in 1878: "It has been just so in all of my inventions.
+The first step is an intuition, and comes with a burst, then difficulties arise—this thing gives out and then that 'Bugs'."

+### Historical Impact of Software Bugs

-> worth to ask?
-“Some software bugs have been linked to disasters.
-Bugs
+Software bugs have been linked to significant disasters.
+Some notable examples include:
-> in code that controlled the Therac-25 radiation therapy machine were
-> directly responsible for patient deaths in the 1980s.
-In 1996, the
+- **Therac-25 Radiation Therapy Machine (1980s)**: Bugs in the code controlling this machine led to patient deaths.
-> European Space Agency's US\$1 billion prototype Ariane 5 rocket had to
-> be destroyed less than a minute after launch due to a bug in the
+- **Ariane 5 Rocket (1996)**: A bug in the on-board guidance computer program caused the European Space Agency's US$1 billion prototype rocket to be destroyed less than a minute after launch.
-> on-board guidance computer program.
-In June 1994, a Royal Air Force
-> Chinook helicopter crashed into the Mull of Kintyre, killing 29.
-This
-> was initially dismissed as pilot error, but an investigation by
-> Computer Weekly convinced a House of Lords inquiry that it may have
-> been caused by a software bug in the aircraft's engine-control
+- **RAF Chinook Helicopter Crash (1994)**: Initially dismissed as pilot error, an investigation suggested that a software bug in the aircraft's engine-control computer may have caused the crash, killing 29 people.

-> computer \[Barbara Russo\].”
->
+### Introducing the SZZ Algorithm

-> In this research we will introduce the SZZ algorithm as a feasible
-> solution for the bug problem.
-We also use media player to represent
+In this research, we propose the SZZ algorithm as a viable solution to address software bugs.
+We illustrate our problem, solution, and the methodology used through a media player for clarity.

-> our research problem, solution and formula that we used in this paper.
->
-> SZZ algorithm provides a process for automatically identifying the
-> fix-inducing predecessor lines to lines that are changed in a
-> bug-fixing commit.
-SZZ algorithm provides a processes for
-> automatically identifying the fix-inducing predecessor lines to lines
-> that are changed in a bug-fixing-commit.
-For this analysis we need to
-> know all the changes and all fixes of project.
-We get this data from
-> version archive like CVS and bug tracking systems like BUGZILLA.
-As a
-> result.
-We will successfully answer the research questions; when bug
-> was introduced & who was responsible.
-Finally.
-The SZZ algorithm still
-> not perfect but better than anything existing so far and therefore 0ur
-> future work is looking forward to make more progressive to improve the
-> SZZ algorithm in term of precise and accuracy.
->
-> In this research we introduced our solution for the research question
-> by written solution with media graphic form.
-We believe that our media
-> graphic form will make our research easy to understand by the decision
-> makers of the software industries or the shareholder, our media
-> graphic form will explain all our complex implementations in a simple
-> way.
+The SZZ algorithm automatically identifies the fix-inducing predecessor lines that are changed in a bug-fixing commit.
+For this analysis, we need comprehensive data on all changes and fixes in a project, which we obtain from version archives like CVS and bug tracking systems like Bugzilla.
+This approach helps us answer key research questions: when was the bug introduced, and who was responsible?

+### Future Directions and Improvements

+Although the SZZ algorithm is not perfect, it is currently the best available method for identifying bug-inducing changes.
+Our future work will focus on enhancing the algorithm's precision and accuracy.

+### Communicating Our Findings

+We have presented our research findings through both written explanations and media graphics.
+We believe this multimedia approach will make our research more accessible to decision-makers in the software industry and shareholders, clearly explaining our complex implementations in an easy-to-understand format.

 # MODELS & DEFINITIONS